-This certificate is designed to serve persons who want to enhance knowledge and skills in management of programs and public policies that advance the health of communities and populations, and who may not be available in the local community to do so.
+This certificate is designed to serve persons who want to enhance knowledge and skills in public policies, use of public health data, and program management that advance the health of communities and populations, and who may not be available in the local community to do so.

 This certificate is offered fully online and at the Sarasota campus.

 The applicant must have an earned bachelor's degree from a regionally accredited academic institution with a minimum 3.0 GPA and at least one of the following:

 - At least two years of appropriate work experience, as determined by the department's admissions committee